Jsaikia47/IMC-SRAM-Modeling/readme.md

 Run the code by running the shell script, ‘evaluate.sh’ added to each model directory.
 Default arguments are added for ease and can be changed to user input.

 ## Models
+In the paper, we present a Python-based modeling framework for IMC SRAM hardware, which evaluates the inference accuracy of an arbitrary DNN.
+The simulation framework integrates different core design parameters, including DNN weight/activation precision, the number of activated rows, partial sum quantization schemes, ADC precision, ADC offset, and RBL voltage variation due to bitcell or capacitor mismatch.

-Modeled Resnet18 network for datasets CIFAR-10 and ImageNet.
+We characterize the effect of different variations on the DNN accuracy with Resnet18 network for CIFAR-10 and ImageNet datasets.
 Corresponding baseline accuracies are listed below.

 Model Weight/Activation Precision   |    CIFAR-10   |     ImageNet
 ------------------------------------|---------------|---------------